Nothing Is Off the Table at Dinner With the Cast of Queer Eye

 AP: Relax, okay.
 It’s fucking dinner.
 It’s not a fucking cockfight.

-JV: The part that makes me think it could be fake is because the proportion of how big your upper lip is to the bottom.
+JVN: The part that makes me think it could be fake is because the proportion of how big your upper lip is to the bottom.
 Like, your upper lip is so full.

 TF: I mean, I take it as a massive compliment.
 Thank you so much.

-JV: And the other thing I was saying is he needs to be careful because what I really want to do with his lips is cut them off and grill them up with some confit and put some goat cheese on there and some green onions.
+JVN: And the other thing I was saying is he needs to be careful because what I really want to do with his lips is cut them off and grill them up with some confit and put some goat cheese on there and some green onions.
 Like, I have never been Hannibal Lecter for anything before, but them lips, honey!

 TF: Anytime you want.
 Okay, our [root]?
 I’ve got two: one real-life, one celebrity.
 The first time I thought, “Oh, that’s interesting,” I didn’t know it was sexual.
 My sister had a picture of Keanu Reeves in Point Break in her cupboard.
 And then in real life, I was 12 and it was summer.
 We were just about to break for summer, and a boy who was just a friend to me took his top off and started playing basketball, and I was like, “Ah!
 You’re 12?”